-For a child with autism, distorted sensory input can challenge many aspects of life including social interaction, proprioception, and even safety.
-The overwhelm that distorted sensory perception paired with an inability to communicate their discomfort can often lead to tantrums in young children, toddlers, and even babies.
-As with all of autism’s symptoms, early intervention can be key to helping your child make better sense of his/her environment and finding the best ways to communicate feelings.
+For a child with autism, distorted sensory input can challenge many aspects of life.
+This includes social interaction, proprioception, and even safety.
+Distorted sensory perception paired with an inability to communicate their discomfort can often lead to tantrums in young children, toddlers, and babies.
+Early intervention can be key to helping your child make better sense of his/her environment and finding the best ways to communicate.

 How can sensory toys help children with autism?